paulohenriquerosa/origem-assessment/README.md

 # Create the .env file
 $ touch .env

-# Make sure the keys in '.env' to connect with your Broker MQTT
+# Make sure the variables in '.env' to connect with your Broker MQTT
-# are set up correctly as in .env.exaple file.
+# are set up correctly as in .env.example file.

 # Install the dependencies
 $ yarn